raktimpat/focalpointai/README.md

 💡 Future Ideas

-Add more effects like "Cartoonify" or "Grayscale Background".
+Adding more effects like "Cartoonify" or "Grayscale Background".

-Allow users to upload their own custom backgrounds.
+Allowing users to upload their own custom backgrounds.

 Cache model predictions to make reapplying different effects to the same image instantaneous.